dstackai/dstack/docs/examples/vllm.md

 # Serving LLMs with vLLM

-Serving LLMs can be slow, even on expensive hardware.
-This example demonstrates how to utilize the [`vllm`](https://vllm.ai/) library to serve LLMs with optimized performance.
+Serving LLMs can be slow.
+The example below demonstrates how to use the [`vllm`](https://vllm.ai/) library to serve LLMs with optimized performance.

 ## What is vLLM?